lept-github/sharp-api-express/README.md

 `POST /v1/sharp/:operation`

-### Breakdown
+### Request

 - `:operation`: it accepts all the "Image Operation" and "Colour Manipulation" from the [Sharp Documentation](https://sharp.pixelplumbing.com).

-- `image`: belongs in the request body, and it is the base64-encoded image data.
+- `image`: form data that resides in the request body, and it is the base64-encoded image data.

-- `options` corresponds to the parameters accepted by the operation called.
+- `options` form data that resides in the request body, corresponds to the parameters accepted by the operation called.

+### Response

+- `Content-Type`: will be the same as the image provided in the request.